xinsight/mjplayground/README.md

 ![autumn blaze maple](./new-tree-800.jpg)

+## EXPENSES

+The total out-of-pocket cost of the short-term improvements was: $3,628

+(./playground_expenses.pdf)

 ## Meeting Minutes

 Note: This is an incomplete record as we didn't always prepare a summary after every meeting.